Poisoning Deep Learning Based Recommender Model in Federated Learning Scenarios: Acknowledgments

 This research is supported by the National Key R\&D Program of China (2021YFB2700500, 2021YFB2700502).
-Specially, the authors thank Jiasheng Chen (jasonalpaca@foxmail.com) for his important contribution to the codes of this work.
+Specially, the authors thank Jiasheng Chen (jasonalpaca@foxmail.com) as an independent researcher for his important contribution to the codes of this work.